aerogear-attic/aerogear-js/README.md

     $ npm install

 This will install the versions of the dependencies declared in package.json.
-This is only requried to be done once before building the first time, or if the dependencies in package.json have been updated.
+This is only required to be done once before building the first time, or if the dependencies in package.json have been updated.

 ### Building the project